Information Studies Graduate Degrees

 Combined M.A. and M.S.I.S Programs

 Two programs combine the M.S.I.S. and the M.A. in either English or History.
 By applying six credits in information studies and seven from English or history, a student can reduce the number of credits needed to 59 credits for the history program and 61 credits for the English program.
-However, faculty may require additional course work.
+However, additional coursework may be required by faculty members.

 Students may be admitted to a dual master's degree program at the beginning of their graduate studies, but no later than after completing 20 applicable graduate credits.
 Work done for an awarded master's or doctoral degree may not be used for this program.
 You must be admitted to graduate study in both the M.A. and M.S.I.S. degree programs for the dual program.